Lebedev225/web-scraper/README.md

 # Adafruit.com Stock Alert

-Web scraper takes any Adafruit product and sends a text message followed by a call when the target product becomes available in stock.
+The web scraper monitors a selected Adafruit product and sends a text message followed by a phone call when the desired item is back in stock.
-(I used it to snag a Raspberry Pi 4 and it worked like a charm 😇)
+Note: It only took me two days to snag a Raspberry Pi 4 at MSRP 😇

 ## Installation